Andresmup/github-foundations/13_DISCUSSIONS/Readme.md

 You can "convert" a discussion into an Issue.
 In the discussion choose <kbd>create issue from discussion</kbd>.

 > [!NOTE]
 > This is a new issue, just linked by a soft link to the discussion and prepopulate the issue info within.
-There is no real conection or relationship.
+There is no real connection or relationship.